Child Custody in New York State

 Disability & Physical Health

 The physical health of the parents will play a role in determining custody to the extent that it impacts on how well a parent can care for a child.
 Therefore a physical disability or health issue of a parent will not play a large role in itself.
 If the disability or health issue materially affects that parent's ability to care for the child, it will be considered by the court.
 What constitutes 'materially affecting' will depend on each case's own unique facts.
 For example, in Hatz v.
 Hatz, 97 A.D.2d 629 (3rd.
 Dept. 1983), the custodial mother was severely injured and became a paraplegic.
 Following a trial, the court continued her custody order, after considering the effect of her disability as a custodial parent, as well as the child's academic performance, social activities and the child's wishes.
+However, under the American with Disabilities Act, a disability in itself cannot be used not to award custody.

 Domestic Relations Law 240(1) requires that the court consider the effects of domestic violence when making a custody determination.
 The domestic violence need not involve the child to be a factor.